Hedley (album): Singles

 "On My Own" is the first single released from the album on July 18, 2005.
 The music video premiered on MuchMusic on August 2.
-The song peaked at number one on the Canadian Singles Chart and earned a nomination for "Best Rock Video" at the MuchMusic Video Awards in 2006.
+The song peaked at number one on the Canadian Singles Chart and earned a nomination for Best Rock Video at the MuchMusic Video Awards in 2006.
+The video for the song reached number one on the MuchMusic Countdown for the week of December 2, 2005.

-"Villain" was released on July 26, 2005 as the second single.
+"Villain" was released on July 26, 2005, as the second single.
 The song peaked at number 18 on the Canada Rock chart.
+Garth Richardson who produced the track, was nominated for a Juno Award for Producer of the Year for the song.

-"Trip" was released on October 4, 2005 as the third single.
-The song peaked at number 11 on the Canadian Singles Chart and won a Juno Award in 2007 for "Producer of the Year".
+"Trip" was released on October 4, 2005, as the third single.
+The song peaked at number 11 on the Canadian Singles Chart and won a Juno Award in 2007 for Producer of the Year.
+The music video for "Trip" topped Canada's MuchMusic Countdown on the week of February 17, 2006.

-"321" is the fourth single released on March 14, 2006.
+"321" is the fourth single released on March 31, 2006.
 The song peaked at number 21 on the Canada CHR/Top 30.
+The video reached the number one spot on Canada's MuchMusic Countdown on the week of June 9, 2006, and was nominated for People's Choice: Favorite Canadian Group at the 2006 MuchMusic Video Awards.

-"Gunnin'" was released on September 12, 2006 as the fifth single.
-The song won two MuchMusic Video Awards in 2007 for "Best Pop Video of the Year" and "Best Post-Production of the Year".
+"Gunnin'" was released on September 19, 2006, as the fifth single.
+The video reached number one on Canada's MuchMusic Countdown on the week of December 1, 2006.
+The song won two MuchMusic Video Awards in 2007 for Best Pop Video of the Year and Best Post-Production of the Year.

-"Street Fight" was released on December 2006 as the sixth and final single from the album.
+"Street Fight" was released in December 2006, as the sixth and final single from the album.
+The video reached number 18 on the Canada's MuchMusic Countdown.

 Critical reception

+Hedley was met with mixed reviews by music critics.
 Corey Apar of AllMusic rated the album two stars out of five and described it as "competent though largely uninteresting."
 In particular, he criticized the lyrics and the lack of engagement ("Even the... standout tracks... aren't that memorable," writes Apar, "taking a couple spins to really grab listeners at all.")
-Starpulse gave the album one-and-a-half stars out of five.
+Emilio LV of Melodic called tracks such as "Villain" and "Sink or Swim" as the standout songs.
+However he criticized the tracks "On My Own", "Street Fight" and "321" as "Simple Plan's way of punk-pop written for easy radio success."
+Christine Estima of Chart Attack gave a mixed review on the album stating, "Hoggard's lyrics requires some maturity, but you gotta give them props for their singable hooks and endearing party riffs a la Jimmy Eat World."

-Despite the album receiving negative reviews, it was nominated at the 2006 Juno Awards for "Rock Album of the Year".
-In 2007, it was nominated for "Album of the Year" at the Juno Awards.
+Despite receiving mixed reviews, it was nominated at the 2006 Juno Awards for Rock Album of the Year.
+It was also nominated for Album of the Year at the 2007 Juno Awards.

-The album went platinum in Canada in December 2005 selling over 100,000 units.
+The album went platinum in Canada in December 2005, selling over 100,000 units.
 In 2008, the album was certified 2× platinum.